Cu3PO42/KeySAVe-Documentation/getting-involved.md

 * Improve the design.
 It doesn't look half-bad as it is now in my opinion, but I'm probably slaughtering Google's Material Design guidelines.
 * Make the breaking process easier by having KeySAVᵉ do some extra things for you.
 * Making the theme adjustable.
 I might make the theme fully customizable or just offer a light and a dark version.
 * More checking methods.
-I have some ideas for checking methods based on Homebrew, but don't currently have a 3DS since mine broke.
+I have some ideas for checking methods based on Homebrew.
 * Lots of optimizations.

 ## Contributing